top of page

 A Little Treat Just For You

 I'm a big supporter of sharing work online and I think it can be really beneficial in helping others to grow too.
 So, I'm not just going to share my best work with you, below is my least favourite from the 100 Day Challenge.
-I really suffered from Fear of The White Page when I was creating this page and I really hated the outcome, it actually stopped me from drawing for a little while.
+I really suffered from Fear of The White Page when I was creating this one and I really hated the outcome.
 I've learnt a lot from the drawing in terms of shape, composition, materials etc and I know now what I can do to improve it if I were to draw it again.

 A left hand holds up a sketchbook page containing two hand drawn fish